lfoswald/lfoswald.github.io/_pages/teaching.md

 I reviewed the lecture materials and hold tutorials on how to derive estimates by hand (conceptually) and in R (applied).

-**Topics covered:** Scales and Variables, Measurement Theory, Descriptive Statistics, Logic of Statistical Tests and doing Inference, T-Tests, Correlation and Regression.
+**Topics covered:** Scales and Variables, Measurement Theory, Descriptive Statistics, Logic of Statistical Tests and Statistical Inference, T-Tests, Correlation and Regression.